 Doing so could, in fact, have negative consequences.

-Everyone needs some time alone to relax, unwind, think their thoughts, listen to music, and reflect on the events of the day.
+Everyone needs some time alone to relax, unwind, think about their thoughts, listen to music, and reflect on the events of the day.

 This doesn’t mean you are being rude or antisocial, or that you don’t want to hang out with friends later on.